diaoenmao/Dimension-Reduced-Turbulent-Flow-Data-From-Deep-Vector-Quantizers/README.md

 # Dimension Reduced Turbulent Flow Data From Deep Vector Quantizers
-This is an implementation of [A Physics-Informed Vector Quantized Autoencoder for Data Compression of Turbulent Flow](https://arxiv.org/abs/2201.03617)
+[Journal of Turbulence] This is an implementation of [Dimension Reduced Turbulent Flow Data From Deep Vector Quantizers](https://arxiv.org/abs/2103.01074)
-This is an implementation of [Dimension Reduced Turbulent Flow Data From Deep Vector Quantizers](https://arxiv.org/abs/2103.01074)
+[DCC 2022] This is an implementation of [A Physics-Informed Vector Quantized Autoencoder for Data Compression of Turbulent Flow](https://arxiv.org/abs/2201.03617)

 ## Requirements
  - see requirements.txt